Panvel: Autorickshaws

 There are many autorickshaws in Panvel.
 The minimum fare is Rs.
 20 in share-autos, but Rs.
 40 for sole-hire.
 This is high as compared to the Rs.
 18 in other parts of Navi Mumbai, Mumbai & Thane.
 Even though there is now the cheaper CNG fuel, autos – because of political support – are not controlled by the RTO.
 There is no "Fare Chart" defined by RTO for Panvel, unlike other parts of Navi Mumbai.
 This needs to improve for the benefit of commuters.

 Bus

 There are two main bus stands in Panvel – ST stand on the National Highway and NMMT stand near Railway Station.
-The ST buses are available from Panvel to Karjat, Alibaug, Pen, Roha, Khopoli, Thane, Bhiwandi, Kalyan, Dombivli, Badlapur, Dadar, Uran as well as beyond Mumbai Metropolitan Region.
-NMMT buses are available from Panvel to Thane, Vashi, Dadar, World Trade Centre (Cuffe Parade) and inner areas of Panvel city.
+The ST buses are available from Panvel to Khopoli, Karjat, Rasayani, Alibaug, Pen, Roha, Thane, Bhiwandi, Kalyan, Dombivli, Badlapur, Dadar, Uran as well as beyond Mumbai Metropolitan Region.
+NMMT AC and Non-AC buses are available from Panvel to Vashi, Thane, Kalyan, Bandra, Nariman Point, Khopoli, Karjat, Rasayani and inner areas of Panvel city.
 Panvel is the second busiest bus station in the state after Latur.
 It is the major bus station for the state as it a junction for Konkan and Pune routes buses.
 There is a heavy rush on Ganpati Festival, Diwali Festival and May vacations.